 - Foret: Also spelled Forets or La Foret, this Premier Cru makes some great wine.
 Servin's Forets is their best Premier Cru, with spicy flavors of exotic yellow fruits and buttery nuts, and plenty of acidity and stony minerality as well.
 Dusty and stony, the Michel can be difficult, but also has a gentle side.
 The Dauvissat is an amazing, Grand Cru-level cuvée, which has seamless, rich, but exorbitantly powerful notes of flint, nuts, citrus, and zesty stone and spice.
 It offers improvement with age, becoming even more rich and flavorful.

-- Fourchaume: An extremely common Premier Cru, probably rivaling Montée de Tonnerre for the title of most qualitative Premier Cru in Chablis.
+- Fourchaume: An extremely common Premier Cru that also offers a large portion of the best wines here.
 Domaine Billaud Simon's Fourchaume is honeyed and exotic, the rich flavors almost entirely covering up a slight mineral harshness.
 Domaine Faiveley also makes a rich wine here, with nothing austere about its spicy, herb-tinged flavors.
 Look out for William Fèvre's Grand Cru-like example, known for its amazing creamy texture in combination with rich, exotic fruits and minerals.
 Roasted-ripe and also in an oaked style, Louis Michel's wine should be good for those who like this type of wine.
 Laroche's old-vine example is oaked and mixes the citrus and minerals with its oaky spice and richness.
 Verget's has similarly exotic yellow fruit but its honeyed richness is undercut by juicy, energetic minerals.
 The A&F Boudin cuvée is often more pure and cool, with smoother stony minerals.
 The Corinne & Jean-Pierre Grossot example seems much more austere and green, but its knockout citrus and mineral flavors are plenty complex.

 - L'Homme Mort: Here Domaine A&F Boudin's wine is deep and exotic, with penetrating citrus and minerals.